AdvanceYourIT/NinjaOne-API-Examples/Patching/Start-NinjaOnePatchScan.md

      ```

 ### Expected Output
-Upon successful execution, the script will connect to the NinjaOne API and trigger a patch scan for the specified device.
-If the operation is successful, there may not be any output; otherwise, error messages will be displayed.
+Upon successful execution, the script will connect to the NinjaOne API and trigger an OS patch scan for the specified device.

 ### Troubleshooting
 - **Issue:** Authentication fails with an error message.
-  - **Solution:** Verify that the `NinjaOneClientId` and `NinjaOneClientSecret` are correct and have the necessary permissions.
+  - **Solution:** Verify that the `NinjaOneClientId` and `NinjaOneClientSecret` are correct

 - **Issue:** The script cannot connect to the NinjaOne API.
   - **Solution:** Ensure that the `NinjaOneInstance` URL is correct and accessible from your network.